vickkie/Promokings/README.md

 ### Overview

 The **PromoKings App** is a React Native application designed to deliver a seamless experience in product purchasing.
-This project uses Expo for development and includes multiple dependencies to enhance functionality and user experience.

-### Getting Started
+### Getting Started for developers

 To get started with the PromoKings App, follow these steps: